Jawaharlal Institute of Postgraduate Medical Education and Research: Telemedicine

 The Telemedicine Services Centre of JIPMER started collaboration with Seoul National University Bundang Hospital (SNUBH), South Korea and has started using Trans-Eurasia Information Network (TEIN).
 Since, JIPMER is a Member of TEIN Network, the hospital can interact and share knowledge with European and Asian Countries.
 On 15 February 2016 the personnel of JIPMER interacted over Video Conferencing using TEIN Network with Seoul National University Bundang Hospital (SNUBH) South Korea.
 JIPMER thus became the first centre to use the Telemedicine services for the purpose.
 The Trans-Eurasia Information Network (TEIN) uses the ICT technologies to increase regional cooperation with Asian countries and to bridge the digital divide among less developed regions.
-It connects universities and research institutions with high capacity Internet network to increase the exchanges of knowledge among them and make big international research projects real.
+It connects universities and research institutions with high capacity Internet network to increase the exchanges of knowledge among them and realize international research projects.

 Student life

-Student’s union
+Student's union

 The students union is the "JIPMER Students Association" (JSA).
 Representatives of the student body are elected annually in a campus-wide election.
 A similar, albeit smaller, body exists for the postgraduate students and residents and is called the JIPMER Resident Doctors’ Association (JRDA).

 Alumni groups

-JIPMER alumni, especially those who have graduate from the MBBS course, have formed several alumni communities and organizations.
+JIPMER alumni, especially those who have graduated from the MBBS course, have formed several alumni communities and organizations.